RETURN TO THE WOMB

 In batteries as outlined in our animations you have an anode, cathode, and a salt bridge.
 The anode is where the electrons come out of, the cathode is the target destination for the electrons and the salt bridge is the material between the two that does not allow electrons to flow but does allow ions to flow in order to keep the charges neutral which allows the continued flow of electrons.

-Nanobubbles are negatively charged, in fact a key point about the stability of nanobubbles is the zetapotential which is the measurement of the charge of the nanobubble.
+Nanobubbles carry a negative charge.
+In fact, a crucial aspect of nanobubble stability is the zeta potential, which measures the charge of the nanobubble.
 The farther from 0 the zeta potential is the greater the charge but also the more stable they are.
 The reason for this is that it prevents the bubbles from coalescing which is a death knell for the bubbles.
 Nanobubbles go into the negative realm of zeta potential so they have a negative charge.
 Therefore just like a negatively charged ion which can be forced into the body using iontophersis the same is possible with nanobubbles.

 Zeta potential is measured in the following way- From Science Direct – Zeta potential is measured by adding a solution to a cell that contains two gold electrodes.
 When a voltage is applied to the electrode, the particles will move toward the electrode with the opposite charge.
 A Doppler technique is used to measure the particle velocity as a function of voltage.